Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Epoch

       A time period that is approximately one hour on testnet and mainnet.
 At the start of each epoch, a :term:`leadership election nonce<leader election>` is computed based on the block nonces of the previous epoch.
 The leadership election nonce is valid for the duration of the epoch.
 Each epoch has a nominal ending, and when a block is finalized after this nominal ending then epoch transition occurs.

+   Final block

+      A block is considered final when it cannot be rolled back anymore.
+When blocks on a common chain in two consecutive rounds have quorum certificates, the block in the first of these rounds (together with its ancestors) is considered final.
+A block is final at a minimum of two seconds after its creation.
+A new block has to be created descended from that block for the new block to be final.

    Genesis Block